RenderKit/ospray/doc/api.md

 `OSPRAY_MPI_COMMAND_BUFFER_SIZE`, and `OSPRAY_MPI_MAX_INLINE_DATA_SIZE`,
 respectively.

+The `mpiOffload` device uses a dynamic load balancer by default.
+If you wish to use a static load balancer you can do so by setting the `OSPRAY_STATIC_BALANCER` environment variable to 1.

 The `mpiOffload` device does not support multiple init/shutdown cycles.
 Thus, to run `ospBenchmark` for this device make sure to exclude the init/shutdown test by passing `--benchmark_filter=-ospInit_ospShutdown`